 Games require art assets such as textures, sound effects and music.
 There are numerous sites available that provide assets either free or at nominal cost.

 Be sure to read the licenses on all assets you use.
 Sometimes all that is required is that you provide a public acknowledgement of the source's asset.
 Sometimes payment is required.
+Your game submission must include detailed acknowledgements of any third-party assets you use.

 When creating 2D art assets, you will need to create textures for use in Unity: